As the name suggests, the Multipurpose carousel widget allows the create different types of carousel layouts (fig. 1):

 - width of the carousel for different devices;

-- adaptive height (to automatically adjust the height of the carousel depends on the content height on each slide).
+- adaptive height (to automatically adjust the height of the carousel depending on the content height of each slide).

 In the “Scrolling” tab, you can configure: